 Over the last five decades, Tsogo Sun has played an important role in shaping the landscape of hotels, gaming and entertainment in South Africa and further afield.
-Now Tsogo Sun proudly brings you: Tsogo Sun Heritage, which takes the form of a virtual online library and houses copies of the group’s documents, press clippings, supplements, photographs, videos, annual reports and publications spanning its fifty-year history and reflecting the milestones of a company that has grown and developed into a major presence in hospitality and tourism in South Africa.
-Click here to open the full library.
+Tsogo Sun now proudly brings you: Tsogo Sun Heritage (heritage.tsogosun.com), which takes the form of a virtual online library and houses copies of the group’s documents, press clippings, supplements, photographs, videos, annual reports and publications spanning its fifty-year history and reflecting the milestones of a company that has grown and developed into a major presence in hospitality and tourism in South Africa.

 Contribute to Tsogo Sun Heritage

 Do you have valuable, historical Tsogo Sun memorabilia that you would like to contribute to the online virtual library?
 The group is continually collecting and assembling material and content on the site, and you are invited to contribute relevant items to the collection.